 Finally, there is a margin of error, and of interpretation, when it comes to ethnicity/ancestry estimates.
 A very small percentage, often reported as a “low confidence” or “trace” regions, can sometimes be an indication of an error, or of very ancient ancestry (although I cautiously advise my readers to consider the idea that the ancestry is within the past several hundred years).

 The way in which your Caucasus DNA was inherited depends on your family’s unique history.
-As I mentioned before, most Europeans descend from ancient inhabitants of the Caucasus.
+As I mentioned before, many Europeans descend from ancient inhabitants of the Caucasus, among other groups.

 Generally speaking, if you don’t have any known ancestors from any of the countries that I listed at the beginning of this article, your Caucasus DNA is probably remnant of Caucasus ancestors from many generations ago.

-The closer your more recent ancestors live to the Caucasus, the more likely they were to have had Caucasus DNA.
+The closer your more recent ancestors live to the Turkey and the Caucasus region, the more likely they were to have had Caucasus DNA.
 For example, I have listed a few statistics below that show that the closer you get to the Caucasus region, the higher the portion of the native population will show DNA that is similar to that of the Caucasus:

-- 1% of people native to Great Britain have DNA from the Caucasus
+- 1% of people native to the Great Britain DNA region (now the England and Northwestern Europe DNA region) have DNA from the Caucasus

-- 8% of people native to Eastern Europe show DNA from the Caucasus
+- 8% of people native to Eastern Europe (now the Eastern Europe and Russia DNA region) show DNA from the Caucasus

 - 42% of people native to the Asia Central region (which includes Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan) have DNA from the Caucasus

-- 47% of people native to the Europe South geographic area show Caucasus DNA
+- 47% of people native to the Europe South (Now the Spain or Northern Italy DNA region) geographic area show Caucasus DNA

-Someone who is a “typical native” of the Caucasus region (meaning that they have deep roots in the area) typically shows about 83% Caucasus DNA – how does this stack up along with yours?
+Someone who is a “typical native” of the Turkey and the Caucasus region (meaning that they have deep roots in the area) typically shows about 83% Caucasus DNA – how does this stack up along with yours?

-Is it possible to trace my Caucasus ancestry?
+Is it possible to trace my Turkey and the Caucasus ancestry?

-For those of us with very distant Caucasus ancestry, especially if we only have just a few percent showing up on our ethnicity results, it is probably unlikely that we would be able to find reliable records that would give us definitive proof of our Caucasus ancestry.
+For those of us with very distant Turkey and the Caucasus ancestry, especially if we only have just a few percent showing up on our ethnicity results, it is probably unlikely that we would be able to find reliable records that would give us definitive proof of our Caucasus ancestry.

 For those of you with larger percentages of Caucasus (more than 10% or so), you likely have a more recent ancestor who came from an area where Caucasus DNA is typically found.